rhyannonjoy/api-docs-glossary/docs/style-guide.md

 ---

+## Glossary philosophy

+The API Docs Glossary exists to demystify API documentation terminology for writers, developers, and technical communicators.
+Good glossary entries:

+- **Aim for clarity over comprehensiveness** - brief, scannable definitions that get readers oriented quickly
+- **Connect concepts** - show how terms relate to each other through thoughtful linking
+- **Focus on API documentation context** - explain why terms matter specifically for documenting APIs
+- **Serve real needs** - address terms readers actually encounter in API documentation work

+_This glossary isn't an exhaustive technical reference.
+It's a practical resource for people learning or working in API documentation who need quick, reliable definitions._

+---

 ## What to contribute

 Documentation improvements are always welcome.
 Contributions must benefit API Docs Glossary readers.
 Contributions are _especially_ welcome if they:

-- Add new API documentation terms with clear definitions
+- add new API documentation terms with clear definitions
-- Improve clarity of existing definitions
+- improve clarity of existing definitions
-- Add relevant examples to existing terms
+- add relevant examples to existing terms
-- Fix technical inaccuracies
+- fix technical inaccuracies

 Before contributing, create
 [an issue](https://github.com/rhyannonjoy/api-docs-glossary/issues)